quadbio/Pando/index.md

 The `meta` slot holds a dataframe with module inforamtion.

-If you are curious to find out more, check out our vignettes.
+If you are curious to find out more, check out our vignettes!